CALL TODAY FOR A FREE CONSULTATION (310) 274-6529

 What is Doxxing?

 Doxxing or doxing, an abbreviation for “dropping papers,” occurs when an attacker collects personal information on an individual and then makes that information public to irritate, harass, intimidate, or stalk the victim.
 Criminals use these tactics to single out and embarrass their victims in front of the public.
-For instance, they may publicize law enforcement officials’ names or demonstrate their hacking prowess.
+For instance, they may publicize law enforcement officials' names or demonstrate their hacking prowess.
+Attacks using the “doxxing” technique may vary from the relatively harmless (false email sign-ups or pizza delivery) to the harmful (identity theft, threats, various types of cyberbullying, even in-person harassment).
+There have been death threats and internet mobs harassing celebrities, politicians, and journalists who were doxed.
+The trend has even reached high-ranking corporate officials.

 What is the Procedure for Doxxing?

 The bad guys use different methods to dox people.
 They may break into systems, engage in social engineering, and steal sensitive data.
-With enough time and effort, they can hack into a victim’s email and get sensitive data.
+With enough time and effort, they can hack into a victim's email and get sensitive data.
 They may access several accounts with the same email address and password.
 Social networking, online storage, and even financial data may all be compromised.
-Victims’ Department of Homeland Security credentials has been compromised in certain situations.
+Victims' Department of Homeland Security credentials have been compromised in certain situations.

 The bad guys use data brokers to compile data from various sources.
 Public or private information is at the brokers' disposal and may be purchased by interested parties.
 Regarding sensitive material, experts advise keeping photos and videos off social media and the internet.
 If a piece of information may be exploited to access your online accounts, you should not publish or share it publicly.
 If you provide personal information online, such as your date of birth or your pet's name, it might be used to guess your answers to security questions.
 All websites and social media should have their privacy settings enabled, as recommended by experts.
 Having your personal information removed from data brokers' databases can be done, but it will take time.